FinFetChannel/RayCastingPythonMaze/README.md

 ## Basics

 We will begin with a very simple map, later we will make a random map generator.
-The map is defined by a simple matrix, where ones represent walls and zeros represent corridors or empty spaces.
-We also need to set a starting position and direction for the player, and the exit coordinates:
+The map is defined by a matrix, where ones represent walls and zeros represent corridors or empty spaces.
+We also need to set a starting position and direction for the player, as well as the exit coordinates:

 ```python
 import numpy as np